 After applying colored Plasti Dip, customize the look even more with Plasti Dip High Gloss Top Coat, which includes Fadebuster protection and creates a lustrous finish.
 For a shimmering metallic finish, choose the METALIZER Enhancer.
 They also offer a Pearlizer Enhancer as well as Satinizer and Glossifier products.
 Obtaining a color-shifting iridescent shimmer over Plasti Dip Black is possible using the Chameleon enhancer.

 The customizing products come in 11-ounce aerosol cans.
 After thoroughly shaking the can, apply it with overlapping strokes until the surface appears wet and even.
 Allow eight hours to dry.
 The number of coats needed depends upon the product.
-Each can covers about 5-10 square feet of surface.
+Each can covers about 5 to 10 square feet of surface.
 Estimate the surface area of the vehicle, determine the number of coats needed, and do the math to figure out how many cans will be needed.

 Plasti Dip offers an affordable, durable, and easily removable car or truck alternative to repainting or getting a vinyl wrap.
 When it comes time to change things up again, remove the Plasti Dip using a pressure washer, mineral spirits, or even sandpaper if necessary.
 If you’re not too aggressive with the clean-up, your paint will be the same as it was before you started the Plasti Dip process.